tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ```

 The existing `version` field should be called `software_version` but we will leave it for now to reduce the number of breaking changes.
-Upon handshake, the node will check that the returned version string matches `TMCoreSemVer` else it will return an error.

 We also need to be able to update versions throughout the life of a blockchain.
 The natural place to do this is EndBlock.